PingPlotter Cloud Manual

 7. Change Column

-- Add or remove columns from the Trace Graph.
+Add or remove columns from the Target Session Data display.

 8. Graph Color Legend

-The Trace Graph is made up of two parts, the Data Table and the Latency Graph.
+The Target Session Data is made up of two parts: the Data Table and the Latency Graph.

-The table on the left is the Data Table, which shows the raw details of each hop between you and your target.
-The graph on the right is the Latency Graph, which gives you a visual representation of the trace data for easy parsing.
+The table on the left shows the raw details of each hop between an Agent and the Target.
+The graph on the right is the Latency Graph, which gives you a visual representation of the latency data for easy parsing.

 Data Table